 The client is a Dutch DJ and doesn’t have a U.S. citizenship or valid Green Card.
-Client received some earnings for recording a commercial song in the U.S. Client had submitted W-8BEN form, however, the U.S. withheld Federal and State income tax.
+The client received some earnings for recording a commercial song in the U.S. Client had submitted the W-8BEN form, however, the U.S. withheld Federal and State income tax.
 Client wanted to confirm how he has to report the income in both, the U.S. and the Netherlands.

 Advice to client

-Client was not sure whether he has a valid ITIN number, therefore we advised him to contact the Withholding Agent and see what number they were using on the statements.
-Client also wasn’t sure of the nature of the income – whether it is considered a salary or royalties.
-Client has to file a non-resident U.S. federal income tax return in order to receive overpaid tax refund.
-Client had already filed Dutch income tax return.
+The client was not sure whether he has a valid ITIN number, therefore we advised him to contact the Withholding Agent and see what number they were using on the statements.
+The client also wasn’t sure of the nature of the income – whether it is considered a salary or royalties.
+The client has to file a non-resident U.S. federal income tax return in order to receive the overpaid tax refund.
+The client had already filed Dutch income tax return.

 Services to client

 1.Assessing the information